Most girls join the school in the term after their third birthday.

 |Form III||8 years||£4365|

 |Form VI||11 years||£4365|

 Nursery fees – Whilst the minimum fee covers five mornings per week it is at your discretion how many sessions your daughter attends.
 Afternoon sessions are from 1pm – 3pm.

 Private music lessons are by individual arrangement with the teacher concerned.

 A non-refundable registration fee of £100 is required.
-A deposit of £1000 is payable when a place is accepted, of which £500 is refundable against the first term’s fees.
-The remaining £500 is refunded if a child stays until they move to their senior school, but not otherwise, and the repayment is subject to any other final term’s deductions.
+A deposit of £1000 is payable when a place is accepted, of which £250 is refundable against the first term’s fees.
+The remaining £750 is refunded when a child leaves.

 Please find below details of two insurance policies: Pupils Personal Accident insurance is included automatically in the school fees but the School Fees Return insurance is an opt-in policy.
 If you are interested in the School Fees Return policy, please write to the Bursar.